Quartz is engineered to be durable and stain-resistant, but discoloration can still occur under certain conditions.

 How to Fix Discolored Quartz Countertop

 Before you start repairing, remember this: Always test any cleaning or polishing method on a hidden area first.
 Gentle care keeps your surface safe, especially with RSV quartz tops that are engineered for long-term durability.
+If your countertop damage is extensive or you’ve decided it’s simply time for a high-quality replacement, seeing our latest selection in person can help you make the best choice for your home.
+To explore our durable, stain-resistant options and get professional advice for your project, please locate an authorized dealer and visit a showroom today.

 Below are repair methods based on the type of discoloration.